OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 <p class="caption">(\#fig:global-trend)Global SOC stocks in gigatones with prediction uncertainty for the time-period of interest.</p>
 </div>

+## Access global predictions of SOC for magroves

-To access global predictions you can use the Cloud-Optimized GeoTIFFs available at (Soil Carbon t/ha Maps) published at https://s3.eu-central-1.wasabisys.com/openlandmap/mangroves/.
-Simply expand the file name using the simple pattern of standard depths `s0..30cm`, `s30..100cm` and years of predictions e.g. `2020`.
+To access global predictions you can use the Cloud-Optimized GeoTIFFs available at https://s3.eu-central-1.wasabisys.com/openlandmap/mangroves/.
+Simply expand the file name using the file-name pattern of standard depths `s0..30cm`, `s30..100cm` and years of predictions e.g. `2020`.
 Example of mean, lower-prediction-interval and upper-prediction-interval maps are:

 - sol_soc.tha_mangroves.typology_m_30m_s0..30cm_2020_global_v1.0.tif,